Dental Fillings Baltimore, MD

 How long does it take for tooth fillings to settle?

-On average it takes about 24 hours for a filling to completely settle.
-After 24 hours your filling should have hardened entirely and it should be safe to chew on.
+On average, it takes about 24 hours for a metal or amalgam filling to settle completely.
+After 24 hours, the filling should have hardened entirely and be safe to chew on.
+Composite or white dental fillings immediately harden in the office with UV light.

 How many fillings can be done at once?